jsmidelov/project-cavebots/prototypes/prototype-2/state-and-actions.md

     - Wind would create a directional force a number of tiles, pushing any opponent, player or fire in its path, but stop at an obstacle
     - Earth would manipulate height, possibly pushing away puddles, or moving obstacles on tiles

+Maybe I can use an IndexedDB to store static information?

 ## State shape

 {